Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Weddings and civil partnership ceremonies and receptions

-Weddings and civil partnership ceremonies must only take place with up to 6 people.
-Anyone working is not counted in this limit.
+No more than 15 people (of any age) can be at a wedding, civil partnership ceremony or reception.
+Anyone working is not counted in these limits.
 Social distancing should be maintained between people who do not live together or share a support bubble.

 Places of worship